 When the goal is years away, it can seem like one wrong step will set you in the wrong direction permanently.

-Yes, I am a professional musician, but I wasn't always.
+Yes, I am a professional musician now, but I wasn't always.
 Since I started learning the piano, I struggled with many things: poor technique, performance anxiety, constantly comparing myself to others.

 I found myself playing the piano in high-pressure situations such as opera auditions and choir rehearsals.
 In these environments, a pianist is expected to sight-read unfamiliar music without any practice.
 It is not possible to take the time to stop and figure out notes or fingerings; one must play expressively, at speed, while simultaneously being aware of one's surroundings (including a conductor or singers).